ev3dev/ev3dev-lang/R/README.md

 ### Remote scenario ###

-Here is information how to work and run the scripts remotely through RSclient/Rserve This is recommended way.
-Local scenario is usefull for debugging (e.g. you often get only  the message that remote evaluation failed)
+Here is information how to work and run the scripts remotely through RSclient/Rserve This is the recommended way.
+You can execute R commands remotely on EV3 and get the results locally on PC R session (e.g. sensor readings).

 - Rserve remote setup:
  * enable remote connections to Rserve on EV3